cunybpl/nycet_pnp/src/content/glossary/_index.md

 <dl>
     <dt id="btu"><abbr title="British Thermal Unit">BTU (<a class="glossary-link" href="/glossary#btu"><abbr title="British Thermal Unit">Btu</abbr></a>)</abbr></dt>
-    <dd>Measure of the heat content of fuels or energy sources.
+    <dd>Btu, or British Thermal Unit is the measure of the heat content of fuels or energy sources.
 One <a class="glossary-link" href="/glossary#btu"><abbr title="British Thermal Unit">Btu</abbr></a> is the quantity of heat required to raise the temperature of one pound of liquid water by 1° Fahrenheit at the temperature that water has its greatest density (approximately 39° F).</dd>
 </dl>

 </section>